Riesz feature representation: scale equivariant scattering network for classification tasks: Riesz hierarchical representation

 In contrast, one can compute summary statistics on non-overlapping windows on the image.
 These pooling statistics depend on the position in the image or local image structure.
 Hence, they are called localized or local pooling operators.
 These operators only guarantee local invariance depending on the size of the window on which they are calculated.
 The drawback with local pooling operators is that they are not comparable for images of different sizes since the feature vectors after pooling have different sizes.
 Hence, we focus on global pooling on bounded discrete domains $D\subset \Z^d$, only.

 Standard choices for global pooling operators are average and maximum pooling.
 Average pooling takes the mean value of the feature map.
 To obtain comparable values for different scales, it is important that the ratio between the object and the background is fixed when altering the scale.
 An alternative is global max pooling which reports the maximal value of the feature map.
 However, in noisy conditions the extreme values are more sensitive to outliers compared to the mean values.
 Furthermore, this operator does not guarantee nonexpansiveness of the Riesz feature representation.
+Hence, we use global average pooling as pooling operator $\rho$ throughout the rest of the paper.